coinse/fonte/README.md

 2. Open `experiment.ipynb` and run the cells to reproduce our experiment results.
     - The output will be saved to `./experiment_results/`.
 Note that the directory already contains the pre-computed results.
 If you want to fully replicate our experiments, remove all files from the `./experiment_results/` and run the cells again.

-## **Wait, how to extract the core data for other Defects4J faults for further extensions?** (optional)
+## **D. Extension for other Defects4J faults** (Optional)
-We provide a pre-built Docker image, containing our data collection scripts along with Defects4J, that can be used to extract the core data for all bugs in Defects4J.
+To support further extension, we have created a pre-built Docker image that includes our data collection scripts and a fully installed version of Defects4J.
+This image can be used to gather the core data for any Defects4J fault.

 1. Pull the image from DockerHub.
 This may take a while because the image size is about 4GB.
     ```bash
     docker pull agb94/fonte:latest